 This fascination with images grew over the years and led me to start exploring illustration as a medium to express myself.
-In college, as a way to challenge me, I started an Instagram series where I made artworks inspired by music.
-These caught a few people’s attention and soon I started getting approached for poster and album artworks.
+In college, as a way to challenge myself, I started an Instagram series where I made artwork inspired by music.
+These caught a few people’s attention and soon I started getting approached for poster and album artwork.

-Please take us through your initial work of album artworks and gig posters with major Indian musicians and bands.
+Please take us through your initial work of album artwork and gig posters with major Indian musicians and bands.

 Vibhav Singh: I started out creating a couple of posters for Sofar Sounds back in 2017.
 Those artworks got the attention of the indie music community and, in early 2018, I got approached by Anu Jain to do the cover artwork for his song ‘Ocean’.
 I then did a gig poster for Tejas and another one for Swarathma.